It is necessary, in this world, to be made of harder stuff than one’s environment.

 In the 40s Crowley met an eager young wannabe warlock named Jack Parsons, a Caltech rocket propulsion scientist.
 Parsons, described as the “true father of American rocketry,” became an enthusiastic disciple of Crowley’s & sought to both emulate the man and recreate his rituals.

 Aleister Crowley died on December 1st, 1947, at the age of 72.
 Nowadays, he is well-known for being on the cover of Sgt.
 Pepper’s Lonely Hearts Club Band; however, despite rumors to the contrary, he did not appear on the cover for Michael Jackson’s Dangerous.
-He also has made appearances in Alan Moore’s Promethea, is the subject of a pretty decent Ozzy Osbourne song, and is the namesake of a character on the show Supernatural.
+He also has made appearances in Alan Moore’s Promethea, is the subject of a pretty decent Ozzy Osbourne song, and is the namesake of characters in Good Omens and Supernatural.